FlukieL/snake/README.md

 Basic snake game made with Claude / Other AI tools

 This is a simple Snake game where the player controls a snake that moves around the game board, eating food to grow longer.
-The goal is to achieve the highest score possible without colliding with the walls or the snake's own tail.

 ## How to Play:

-1. Use the arrow keys (Up, Down, Left, Right) to control the direction of the snake.
+1. Use the arrow keys (Up, Down, Left, Right) or WASD or Gamepad or Touch Input to control the direction of the snake.
 2. Eat the food (represented by a red apple) to grow your snake and increase your score.
-3. Avoid colliding with the walls or the snake's own tail, as this will end the game.
+3. Avoid colliding with the snake's own tail, as this will end the game.

 Play the game here: [https://snake.lukeharper.co.uk](https://snake.lukeharper.co.uk)

 ## Design
 Iterative design using a mixture of AI tools with Cursor / Claude / GPT.
+Focus was to ensure support across multiple devices with controller input, touch input and keyboard input.

 ## Music
 Music was generated with Suno AI.